 - Delta Diamond, United 1K, and United Global Services members: FREE

-- Family Plan: Add up to 3 adults for $60 per person per year
+- Family Plan: Add up to 3 adults for $70 per person per year (log into your CLEAR account to add family members).

 More about the Family Plan (it’s not just for family!)